Donders-Institute/bidscoin/docs/advanced.rst

 .. code-block:: yaml

    anat:       # ----------------------- All anatomical runs --------------------
-   - provenance: ~                 # The first run item with empty attributes will not match anything but will be used when changing modality in the bidseditor GUI -> suffix = T1w
+   - provenance: ~                       # The fullpath name of the DICOM file from which the attributes are read.
+Serves also as a look-up key to find a run in the bidsmap
-     attributes: &anatattributes_dicom
+     attributes: &anat_dicomattr
        Modality: ~
        ProtocolName: ~
        SeriesDescription: ~